Ashwamedh-14/RISC-V-Based-Architecture-Assembler/README.md

 - All flags followed by `<value>` means that they expect you to pass a value to them when invoked.
 - The ordering of the flags do not matter
-- `-n` will always override the behaviour of `-b`.
+- `-n` will always override the behavior of `-b`.
-- `-h` will always override the behaviour of rest of the flags.
+- `-h` will always override the behavior of rest of the flags.
 In fact, passing the `-h` flag means the `Assembler` will only output the help section, and will not assemble your source code.
 - All I/O files are supposed to be text files.

 ## Syntax